 Liz joined Watsi on March 12th, 2013.
-Six years ago, Liz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Liz's most recent donation traveled 10,000 miles to support Guadalupe, the friendly one-year-old from Colombia, to fund clubfoot correction surgery.
+Seven years ago, Liz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Liz's most recent donation traveled 3,300 miles to support Touch, a 61-year-old grandfather from Cambodia, to fund cataract surgery.

 Guadalupe is an one-year-old baby from Colombia.
 She is an only child, so she is regarded as the little princess of the family, which consists of her mother, grandma, and uncle.
 She is already sympathetic and friendly, and loves to play with stuffed toys and with other kids.
 Guadalupe has clubfoot on her right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Guadalupe's family traveled to visit our medical partner, Clínica Noel, where they can offer treatment.
 There, surgeons will perform clubfoot repair surgery on August 13th.
 Our medical partner is requesting $1,422 to fund Guadalupe's clubfoot repair.
 After treatment, she will be able to start walking and running without pain.
 Her mother shares a story and her hopes for Guadalupe, "I would really love to see her walk and run normally, she is not the first person with this condition in our whole family, I have a cousin who received treatment when he was 8 years old and it was really hard to see him asking why he couldn't run like the other kids."